Why don’t cinematographers use mirrorless cameras

 • Autofocus limitations: While mirrorless cameras are known for their fast and accurate autofocus systems, some models may struggle in low-light conditions or when tracking fast-moving subjects.
 This can be a drawback for cinematographers working in challenging lighting situations or capturing dynamic action sequences.

-See also Best beginner mirrorless slr camera
+See also Best crop frame mirrorless camera

 Rolling Shutter Effect